adoptium/blog.adoptium.net/content/blog/adoptium-reproducible-builds/index.md

 that one patch added.
 Also any support queries on known bugs or issues in any component or build tool can be cross checked with the SBOM for any given release.

+### Best practices for a Secure Software Development Framework (SSDF)

+The Secure Software Development Framework [SSDF](https://csrc.nist.gov/Projects/ssdf) identifies a standard for best practices for organizations to prepare, protect, and secure their software delivery processes.
+The advantages provided by "Reproducible Builds" and "Software Bill of Materials" are placed in many of the best practices identified within this standard.

 ### Improved Adoptium Build Script Validation

 One aspect of a continually changing and improving open source community is ensuring any changes are good with